whitphx/vscode-emacs-mcx/README.md

 The default is false.

 ### `emacs-mcx.enableOverridingTypeCommand`
-To enable prefix arguments on character inputs by IME, you can set this config to `true`.
+Prefix arguments do not work on character inputs with IMEs by default and you can set this config to `true` in order to enable it.
-This makes use of VSCode API's `type` command under the hood and can cause problems in some cases.
+Note that this config makes use of VSCode API's `type` command under the hood and can cause problems in some cases.
 * If you are using IME, text input may sometimes fail.
 * If another extension that also uses the `type` command is installed, an error occurs (See https://github.com/Microsoft/vscode/issues/13441).